openbmc/webui-vue/docs/customization/readme.md

 #### _variables.scss
 This file contains all the global Sass options.
 There are Bootstrap option overrides, Bootstrap global variable overrides, and custom BMC global variables.
-Read more about these in the [theme customization section](/themes/customize).
+Read more about these in the [Customization section](/customize/theme).

 ### bootstrap
 The `bootstrap` directory contains all the import references.
 The references are